cameronhill1/Skill-of-Living/README.md

 0.5 - Sure, there's the big bang, or maybe this is a virtual reality, or maybe a God created it...
 But where could _these_ things have come from in the first place?
 If you really let yourself ponder this, you can have some pretty deep realizations (or perhaps, un-realizations), and a sense of deep wonder can arise.

-0.75 - note to self, possibly include a brief overview / current outline here too (and remove menu at the top, apart from Tl;dr, and put it at the end of the series, perhaps)
+0.75 - *note to self*, possibly include a brief overview / current outline here too (and remove menu at the top, apart from Tl;dr, and put it at the end of the series, perhaps)

+0.775 - Ayn Rand wrote her 1200-page magnum opus "Atlas Shrugged" essentially on this idea that A = A, and exploring the implications of accepting and affirming that, and rejecting that - i.e. unconsciously believing that A = B. It's funny how such a small change like that can lead to such drastically different actions and outcomes - very much like when Rick collapses the galactic empire by hacking their database and changing "1 = 1" to "1 = 0" in Rick and Morty, season 3, LOL

 0.8 - For me, the intuitive sense here literally feels like a "going the wrong way", "wasting effort" kinda vibe.
 And I feel a kind of subtle "knowing" that I'd benefit from pausing (despite the inertia), taking a step back (or 10), and remaining open long enough to find a better path.

+0.85 - The state / process I've just described almost exactly maps onto what peak performance psychologists call "Flow" - the state in which we feel and perform at our best.
+Probably a fair bit more to come on this...
+When a 10-year McKinsey study states that top business executives reported being five times more productive in [flow](https://www.entrepreneur.com/article/243047){:target="_blank"} ...
+With the way I've described it above, it's a little easier to see how this isn't an exaggeration - it's the way to solve the most important problems the fastest.
+Focusing on the right problems, with faster feedback, and more quality action... and it all multiplies and compounds from there.

 0.9 - Regrets of the dying, #1